jaqsparow/backup-shaikhu/ckgsl9ypn05yr06s1cx2m5be7.md

 - **random:** To generate random number , so we can make random request url every time
 - **requests: ** We are using this module to make http request and to download the wallpaper
 - **ctypes: ** This module is to call foreign function in Python.
 It provides C compatible data types and allows to call DLL and shared libraries.
 We need this to call **SystemParametersInfoW** to change our wallpaper
+- **platform: ** We are using this inbuilt module to know the operating system where this code will run.
+Based on that we will call system function to change the wallpaper

 #### Generate a random number
 Lets create a function named **get_wallpaper()** and generate a random number inside this function, which we will use to make random http request URL.